Hans Röhrig

-In the War
+Career

+Roehrig was born on 4 November 1919 in Hindenburg in the Province of Upper Silesia, present-day Zabrze, Poland.

-Hans Röhrig was first assigned to Erprobungsgruppe 210.
+Roehrig was first assigned to Erprobungsgruppe 210.
 He flew many fighter-bomber missions over England during the Battle of Britain and according to one source, recorded five aerial victories during this time but those victories remain unconfirmed.
-On 1 May 1941, Röhrig was transferred to JG 53 stationed on the Eastern Front.
+On 1 May 1941, Roehrig was transferred to Jagdgeschwader 53 (JG 53—53rd Fighter Wing) stationed on the Eastern Front.

+On 4 July 1941, Roehrig sustained minor injuries during a takeoff accident when his Messerschmitt Bf 109 F-2 (Werknummer 6726—factory number) flipped over at Hostynne.

 He recorded his first victory on 25 July, when he shot down a Russian DB-3 twin-engine bomber.
-Röhrig relocated with 3./JG 53 to the Mediterranean theatre at the end of 1941.
+Roehrig relocated with 3./JG 53 to the Mediterranean theatre at the end of 1941.
 From bases in Sicily, he flew missions over Malta but was unable to add any further victory during this time.

 In May 1942, I./JG 53 relocated back to the Eastern Front.
-On 6 August 1942 Leutnant Hans Röhrig (flying Bf.109G-2 W.Nr 13480) was shot down by a Yak-1 fighter, apparently flown by Soviet ace Starshiy Leytenant Mikhail Baranov (183 IAP, 269 IAD).
-At that time Röhrig had eight victories to his credit.
-Röhrig claimed his 10th victory on 20 August.
-In September, Röhrig was particularly successful recording 39 victories during the month.
-On September 1942, Röhrig had reached 56 victories.
+On 30 June 1942, Roehrig engaged in aerial combat with Soviet fighters east of Kshensky.
+In this engagement, his Bf 109 F-4 trop (Werknummer 10234—factory number) took a hit in the cabin, injuring Roehrig.
+On 6 August, Roehrig was shot down in his Bf 109 G-2 (Werknummer 13480) and sustained minor injuries.
+His victor may have been the Soviet ace Starshiy Leytenant Mikhail Baranov (183 IAP, 269 IAD) flying a Yakovlev Yak-1 fighter.
+At that time, Roehrig had eight victories to his credit.
+Roehrig claimed his 10th victory on 20 August.
+In September, Roehrig was particularly successful recording 39 victories during the month.
+In September 1942, Roehrig had reached 56 victories.